Welcome to Our Blog

 There’s something about a Jeep, and anyone who owns one, whether it’s a classic car or not, would definitely agree.
 There’s nothing like driving down the road and spotting another Jeep, and knowing the subtle wave both drivers exchange can be explained in one quick phrase: “it’s a Jeep thing.”
 The story of the Jeep begins long ago, and there have been several different Jeep models over the years.

 Among classic car restorers, the “good ol’ days” of the 1950s provide some of the best classic cars to work on.
 One such vehicle is the 1957 Ford Thunderbird.
 The concept for the Ford Thunderbird began in 1953 as a response to the ever-popular Chevrolet Corvette, and while both are popular, there are certainly things about the Thunderbird that will always set it apart from the Corvette.
-The Thunderbird itself was on the production line from 1955-1997, and then again from 2002-2005 as a personal luxury vehicle, and though the idea had come about years before Ford began production on the Thunderbird.
+The Thunderbird itself was on the production line from 1955-1997, and then again from 2002-2005 as a personal luxury vehicle, even though the idea had come about years before Ford began production on the Thunderbird.

 Oh, the Roaring 20s.
 They were a time of prosperity and relative calm, as the world continued its celebration of the end of the War to End All Wars, though a rumbling was quietly creeping into the world again.
 Until the depths of the Great Depression reared their ugly head a few years later, the United States enjoyed a few care-free years, and auto companies capitalized on that.
 Chevrolet was excited to roll out its 1925 Series K Superior, and customers were excited to enjoy its many improvements from other models.
 Focusing on these improvements, Chevrolet was proud to spotlight the many improvements this model had over its predecessor, the 1924 Series F Superior.